John R Rogers High School

 Hello everyone –

-today is Friday, January 9th – and lunch today is Thai Chicken and Rice.
+today is Thursday, January 22nd– and lunch today is Philly Cheesesteak Sandwiches.

 We acknowledge that we are on the unceded lands of the Spokane Tribe.
 The Spokane people shared this place with other tribes through their relations, resources, history, trade, and ceremony.
 We thank the caretakers of this land, who lived, and continue to live here Since Time Immemorial.
 This land holds the knowledge, culture, and spirit of “The People of the River”.

 Looking for a job?
-Be sure to check out the new reader board with job listings across from the College & Career Center, N106.
-Were here to help!
+Be sure to check out the new reader board with job listings across from the College & Career Center in N106.
+We’re here to help!

 Finals for Semester 1 are just around the corner and will take place during the last week of January.
 Be sure to check in with your teachers about grades and any missing work.
-To help you prepare, join us for Cocoa and Cram on Thursday, January 22nd, after school in the commons, let’s make every moment count as finals approach!
+To help you prepare, join us for Cocoa and Cram tonight after school in the commons, let’s make every moment count as finals approach!

 That is it for our announcements.
 I’m a John R. Pirate full of spirit and pride, and I love to hold it down for Rogers High.
 Let’s make it a great day Pirates!